Celine Dion: Health

 On 22 March 2018, Dion's management team announced that she had been dealing with hearing irregularities for the previous 12 to 18 months due to patulous Eustachian tube and would undergo a minimally invasive surgical procedure to correct the problem after ear-drop medications appeared to be no longer working.

 Owing to her slight frame, Dion has been subject to eating disorder rumors for decades, which she has consistently denied: "I don't have an eating problem, and there's nothing more I can say about it"; "My work requires me to be in great physical shape.
 I wouldn't have been able to give up to a hundred shows a year and travel ceaselessly from one end of the world to the other if I had eaten too much or not enough, or if, as certain magazines have claimed, I made myself throw up after each meal."
 She has often spoken about having been bullied at school and lacking confidence in her early years in the business: "I didn't have, visually, what it took.
 I was not pretty, I had teeth problems, and I was very skinny.
 I didn't fit the mold".
 Dion took up ballet under the guidance of her former dancer, Naomi Stikeman, who also previously performed for The National Ballet of Canada and La La La Human Steps, and former Cirque du Soleil dancer-turned-fashion-illustrator, Pepe Muñoz, who is also part of her styling team.
 She is also a skier and a regular at her son René-Charles' hockey games.

 In December 2022, Dion disclosed that she had been diagnosed with stiff-person syndrome, a neurological disorder affecting her muscles.
-In June 2024, Dion publicly disclosed in a People magazine cover story that she had struggled with a variety of mysterious symptoms for 17 years before her August 2022 diagnosis.
-It was also concurrently revealed that for two years, Dion had been under the care of Dr. Amanda Piquet, a specialist in autoimmune neurology at the University of Colorado Anschutz Medical Campus in Aurora, Colorado, and that Dion's charitable foundation was donating $2 million to the Anschutz Medical Campus to support autoimmune neurology research for five years.
-Dion explained that with the help of Dr. Piquet and other experts, she was already preparing to return to the stage: "My voice is being rebuilt as we speak, right now."
+In June 2024, Dion said in a People magazine cover story that she had struggled with a variety of mysterious symptoms for 17 years before her diagnosis.
+She had been treated by Amanda Piquet, an autoimmune neurology specialist at the University of Colorado Anschutz in Aurora, at the time.
+It was then announced that Dion's charitable foundation would donate $2 million to support the university's autoimmune neurology research for five years.
+Dion said that with the help of Piquet and other experts, she was preparing to return to the stage: "My voice is being rebuilt as we speak, right now."
+She returned to performing in September 2026.